nrosenstein-c4d/c4d-container-object/README.md

 - A better Password dialog opens when locking/unlocking a container
 - The Bounding-Box of the container object is now computed from its child objects, making it easier to apply deformers
+- Fixed issue that hidden objects (and therefore code that produced copies of hidden objects) were not draggable in the Object Manager.
+- Removed Info text fields in Attribute Manager

 __v0.2__